-Disclosure principles 1: Investment strategy Antipodes seeks to take advantage of the market's tendency for irrational extrapolation, identify investments that offer a high margin of safety and build high conviction portfolios with a focus on risk-adjusted returns.
-Whilst the Fund primarily invests in international equities, the Fund's constitution permits a wide range of investments including but not limited to: cash and deposits; fixed income and debt securities; company securities other than shares (including options, convertible notes, rights and debentures); derivatives - exchange traded and over-the-counter (including options, participatory notes, futures and swaps for equity, fixed income, currency, commodity and credit default exposures); currency contracts; interests in managed investment schemes and collective investment vehicles; unlisted securities and securities that are not traded on a recognised market; bullion, land and other physical commodities.
-2: Investment manager The Responsible Entity employs the investment management expertise of Antipodes to manage the Fund.
-3: Fund structure The Fund is an Australian registered managed investment scheme.
+Principles Disclosure Principle 1: Investment strategy Antipodes seeks to take advantage of the market's tendency for irrational extrapolation, identify investments that offer a high margin of safety and build high conviction portfolios with a focus on risk-adjusted returns.
+Whilst the Fund primarily invests in international equities, the Fund's Constitution permits a wide range of investments including but not limited to: cash and deposits; fixed income and debt securities; company securities other than shares (including options, convertible notes, rights and debentures); derivatives - exchange traded and over-the-counter (including options, participatory notes, futures and swaps for equity, fixed income, currency, commodity and credit default exposures); currency contracts; interests in managed investment schemes and collective investment vehicles; unlisted securities and securities that are not traded on a recognised market; bullion, land and other physical commodities.
+Disclosure Principle 2: Investment Manager The Responsible Entity employs the investment management expertise of Antipodes to manage the Fund.
+Disclosure Principle 3: Fund Structure The Fund is an Australian registered managed investment scheme.
 Besides Antipodes, the other key service provider for the Fund is Citi.
 The Responsible Entity has appointed Citi as Custodian, Administrator and Unit Registry to provide unit pricing, fund accounting and investor registry services.
 Antipodes and Citi are located in Australia.
 The Responsible Entity has a framework and systems in place to monitor its key service providers' performance and compliance with their service agreement obligations.

-4: Valuation, location and custody of assets The assets of the Fund are generally valued daily by Citi in accordance with the constitution of the Fund.
+Principles Disclosure Principle 4: Valuation, location and custody of assets The assets of the Fund are generally valued daily by Citi in accordance with the Constitution of the Fund.
 Citi values the Fund's assets in accordance with standard market practice.
 Market prices are generally sourced electronically from third party vendors.

-Disclosure principles 5: Liquidity As at the date of this PDS, the Responsible Entity reasonably expects that it will be able to realise at least 80% of the Fund's assets, at the value ascribed to those assets in calculating the Fund's most recent net asset value, within 10 days.
-6: Leverage The Fund's maximum allowable gross equity exposure (sum of long and equity positions) is 150% of its net asset value ('NAV').
-The Fund's max allowable net equity exposure (long minus short equity positions) is 100 NAV.
-7: Derivatives Derivatives are used to establish long and short security exposures in assets detailed in the investment guidelines listed in Section 4 in order to manage portfolio risks, amplify high conviction ideas, reduce transaction and administrative costs and manage liquidity.
+Disclosure Principle 5: Liquidity As at the date of this PDS, the Responsible Entity reasonably expects that it will be able to realise at least 80% of the Fund's assets, at the value ascribed to those assets in calculating the Fund's most recent net asset value, within 10 days.
+Disclosure Principle 6: Leverage The Fund's maximum allowable gross equity exposure (sum of long and short equity positions) is 200% of its net asset value ('NAV').
+The Fund's maximum allowable net equity exposure (long minus short equity positions) is 100% of NAV.
+Disclosure Principle 7: Derivatives Derivatives are used to establish long and short security exposures in assets detailed in the investment guidelines listed in Section 4 in order to manage portfolio risks, amplify high conviction ideas, reduce transaction and administrative costs and manage liquidity.
 Antipodes may use exchange traded and over-the-counter ('OTC') derivatives (including options, participatory notes, futures and swaps, fixed income, currency, commodity and credit default exposures), currency forwards/contracts and related instruments.
-8: Short selling Antipodes may use equity shorts, derivatives, and currency positions where it sees attractive opportunities and also to offset specific unwanted portfolio risks and provide some protection from tail risk.
-9: Withdrawals When you withdraw, your units will be redeemed based on the exit price for the Business Day on which your withdrawal request is processed.
+Disclosure Principle 8: Short selling Antipodes may use equity shorts, derivatives, and currency positions where it sees attractive opportunities and also to offset specific unwanted portfolio risks and provide some protection from tail risk.
+Disclosure Principle 9: Withdrawals When you withdraw, your units will be redeemed based on the exit price for the Business Day on which your withdrawal request is processed.
 There may be circumstances where your ability to withdraw from the Fund is restricted.
 We may suspend withdrawals if we determine that this is in the best interests of all unitholders.
 If the Fund ceases to be liquid, you will only be able to withdraw if the Responsible Entity makes a withdrawal offer.
-We are not obliged to make such an offer.
+We are not obliged to make such an offer